prebala123/capstone-project/README.md

 ## Running

 Navigate to `src/mta/` to find the code for the project.
 The entire code is written inside the jupyter notebook called `mta.ipynb`.
 Run each code cell to get the results of the analysis.
+The results are also in the folder called `results/mta/`.
+<br><br><br>

 # Chip Profiling

-This project analyzes cells and nets in a given netlist for a chip to determine areas of high congestion.
+The second project analyzes cells and nets in a given netlist for a chip to determine areas of high congestion.
 We represent the chip as a hypergraph and use a message passing neural network with virtual nodes to create a model that we believe accurately predicts congestion.
 Our work is a reimplementation of this paper (https://arxiv.org/abs/2404.00477).
+We test our models on both the superblue data from the paper and the xbar data from DigiC.

 ## Dataset

-Download the dataset from [here](https://zenodo.org/records/10795280?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6Ijk5NjM2MzZiLTg0ZmUtNDI2My04OTQ3LTljMjA5ZjA3N2Y1OSIsImRhdGEiOnt9LCJyYW5kb20iOiJlYzFmMGJlZTU3MzE1OWMzOTU2MWZkYTE3MzY5ZjRjOCJ9.WifQFExjW1CAW0ahf3e5Qr0OV9c2cw9_RUbOXUsvRbnKlkApNZwVCL_VPRJvAve0MJDC0DDOSx_RLiTvBimr0w).
-Extract all the files and create a folder called `2023-03-06_data`.
+(1) Download the Superblue dataset from [here](https://zenodo.org/records/10795280?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6Ijk5NjM2MzZiLTg0ZmUtNDI2My04OTQ3LTljMjA5ZjA3N2Y1OSIsImRhdGEiOnt9LCJyYW5kb20iOiJlYzFmMGJlZTU3MzE1OWMzOTU2MWZkYTE3MzY5ZjRjOCJ9.WifQFExjW1CAW0ahf3e5Qr0OV9c2cw9_RUbOXUsvRbnKlkApNZwVCL_VPRJvAve0MJDC0DDOSx_RLiTvBimr0w).
+Extract all the files into a folder called `2023-03-06_data`.
 Then add this folder to `data/chips/`.

+(2) Download the DigiC dataset from [here](https://drive.google.com/file/d/1Scq35gvCQvIMrmthGs7MUhc8c1VZ8ZwN/view).
+Extract the files into a folder called `NCSU-DigIC-GraphData-2023-07-25` and put it under `data/chips/`.

 ## Running

-Go to `src/chips/` to find the code for the project.
-Run the notebooks in this order.
+Go to `src/chips/` to find the code for the project and run these python files.
+Choose which model file is needed based on the type of chip and metric to predict over.

-(1) `load_data.ipynb` takes in the raw data and creates the bipartite graph representation <br>
-(2) `create_eigen.ipynb` computes eigenvectors to encode the spatial location of each cell <br>
-(3) `model.ipynb` takes features such as cell size and spatial location and outputs the predicted congestion, as well as model accuracy
+Data Exploration <br>
+(1) `exploration.ipynb` shows various statistics for chips like layouts and cell distributions <br>

+Data Processing <br>
+(2) `partition.py` partitions the chip into smaller areas by separating highly connected areas <br>
+(3) `create_features.py` creates all the features that will go into the model and saves them under `data/chips/clean_data/` <br>

+Model Training <br>
+(4) `congestion_superblue.py` trains a model on the superblue chips to classify each cell's congestion <br>
+(5) `congestion_xbar.py` trains a model on the xbar chips to classify each cell's congestion <br>
+(6) `demand_superblue.py` trains a model on the superblue chips to predict each cell's demand <br>
+(7) `demand_xbar.py` trains a model on the xbar chips to predict each cell's demand <br>
+(8) `hpwl_superblue.py` trains a model on the superblue chips to predict each net's wire length <br>
+(9) `hpwl_xbar.py` trains a model on the xbar chips to predict each net's wire length <br>

+Model Testing <br>
+(10) `test_superblue.ipynb` shows how to test the model performance on superblue chips <br>
+(11) `test_xbar.ipynb` shows how to test model performance on xbar chips <br>